Collective Nouns

 What makes a great collective noun?

-For me, the best collective nouns sum up, often with a touch of humour, one of the classic qualities of an animal.
-It’s what makes a shiver of sharks, or a bask of crocodiles, so much more enjoyable than, say, a cloud of sharks, or a litter of crocodiles.
+For me, the best collective nouns sum up, often with a touch of humour, poetry, and perhaps a wink, the most salient qualities of their nouns.
+It’s what makes a shiver of sharks, or a bask of crocodiles, so much more enjoyable than, say, a cloud of sharks, or a litter of crocodiles, or just a bunch of either of them.

 Perhaps we need a collective noun for a group of sketches?